Livecharts C# (How It Works For Developers)

 Data binding is a core concept in LiveCharts.
 It allows your charts to reflect changes in your data automatically.
 This feature is especially useful for applications that deal with dynamic data sources.

 Consider an application tracking stock prices.
 As new data comes in, you want your chart to update.
-With LiveCharts, you just update the data source.
-The chart detects these changes and updates accordingly.
+With LiveCharts, you just update the data source, and the chart detects these changes and updates accordingly.

 Here’s how you can bind a chart to a data source: